 I usually create my invites in landscape mode, so if you want to turn your blank card sideways, select Rotate, and then click on the far left arrow button to turn the canvas.

 Step 3: Add Your Image and Determine Placement

-Now it’s time to bring in your image.
-I am using the free image of the movie clapper board that I found over on Clickr.
+Now it's time to bring in your image.
+I am using the free image of the movie clapper board that I found over on Clker.

-Click on the icon that looks like a butterfly, and then select the Your Own button at the top.
-A pop-up box will appear where you can select the image that you saved on your computer for your invite (in my case- the clapper board).
+Click on the icon that looks like a butterfly which is the Overlay button, and then select the Your Own button at the top.
+A pop-up box will appear where you can select the image that you saved on your computer for your invite (in my case- the clapperboard).
 When you click Open, your image will appear over the background.
-It will be small in size, but don’t worry- we can re-size it.
+It will be small in size, but don't worry- we can re-size it.